tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

     print "OnWeaponFired works!"
 ```

- * Called when a player fires a weapon
+ * Called when the player fires a weapon
  * No return behavior